Introduction

 Updating your demos and components

-I recommend anyone to start using mappings and stop registering listeners for each combination of buttons and controllers.
-For example, I’ve modified (PR #30) aframe-teleport-controls to listen to events instead of buttons for aim and teleport, with this change I don’t need to update the code if new webvr compatible controller appears.
-I’ll just need to include a new mapping on my app (or just leave it in common if the mapping is similar to an already existing controller).
+I recommend that everyone start using mappings and stop registering listeners for each combination of buttons and controllers.
+For example, I’ve modified (PR #30) aframe-teleport-controls to listen to events instead of buttons for aim and teleport.
+With this change, I don’t need to update the code if a new WebVR-compatible controller appears.
+I’ll just need to include a new mapping in my app (or leave it in 'common' if the mapping is similar to an existing controller).
 If you want to see a migration use case using the component please take a look at the changes in A-Painter (PR #227) and A-Blast (PR #128).

 Perhaps we could…